Decoding cyberbullying to support your child

 Talk about it

-Even before your child shows any of the signs mentioned above, or other worrying and out-of-character behaviours, it is important to talk with them and invite them to share their experiences online without judgement.
+Even before you notice signs that your child might be experiencing cyberbullying, it’s important to talk with them and invite them to share their experiences online without judgement.

-Open communication is very important, whether directly with you or another trusted adult such as an aunt/uncle, older sibling, or grandparent.
-Keep the focus off the situation by also encouraging your child to do something offline that they enjoy.
-Reassure them that you won’t block their access to the internet because they have reported a problem to you and use opportunities to discuss safe online behaviours and place healthy boundaries around their screen use, especially at bedtime.
+Open communication is very important, whether directly with you or another trusted adult such as an aunt or uncle, older sibling, or grandparent.
+Keep the focus off your child’s situation by encouraging offline activities that they enjoy.
+Reassure them that you won’t block their access to the internet because they have reported a problem to you.
+Use opportunities to discuss safe online behaviours and place healthy boundaries around their screen use, especially at bedtime.

 Tell your child’s school